ulsa/stockquote/README.md

     $ lein uberjar

-The resulting jar file can be run directly:
+The resulting jar file can be run directly, using `java -jar`:

     $ java -jar target/stockquote-0.1.0-SNAPSHOT-standalone.jar

-It can also be run indirectly, with the main class specified:
+It can also be run indirectly, using `java -cp`, with the main class specified:

     $ java -cp target/stockquote-0.1.0-SNAPSHOT-standalone.jar stockquote.client$_main

+The client will print this at startup:

+    Starting a result consumer
+    Starting a worker as well

 ### Starting the client without a worker

 With no arguments, the client starts its own worker.
-If you want to provide your own workers, you can give `noworker` as an argument:
+This is good for demo purposes, but it's also possible to tell the client to not start its own worker, should you want to provide your own separate workers.
+You can give `noworker` as an argument:

     $ java -cp target/stockquote-0.1.0-SNAPSHOT-standalone.jar noworker

+or just:

+    $ lein run noworker

+The client will print this at startup:

+    Starting a result consumer
+    No worker started; you have to start one separately

 ### Starting a separate worker

 The same jar file can be used to start a worker process as well:

     $ java -cp target/stockquote-0.1.0-SNAPSHOT-standalone.jar stockquote.worker$_main

+or just:

+    $ lein run -m stockquote.worker

 ### Getting queue information